 - Improved sales conversion rate: Nowadays, shoppers prefer to browse and buy online, as opposed to taking a walk down the local high street.
 This, of course, has huge implications for sales and profits.
 Various types of content marketing strategies have reflected a demonstrable increase in sales conversions when compared to traditional marketing techniques – so get online and get marketing.

 Learn how to market your business by following the rest of ProfileTree’s Guide to Content Marketing, which includes tips on various marketing methods in business; information on new digital marketing tactics and advice about the most effective marketing channels.

 How do Businesses Use Marketing?

 - Place: A guiding principle of marketing is to place a product in the right place, at the right price and at the right time.
-It is therefore crucial that you evaluate the ideal places to convert casual browsers into real, paying customers.
-Whether digital or traditional, all types of marketing strategy will consider
+It is, therefore, crucial that you evaluate the ideal places to convert casual browsers into real, paying customers.
+Whether digital or traditional, all types of marketing strategies will consider